Hasbrouck Heights Flasher Strikes Twice On Same Street, Police Make Arrest

-A woman had told Hasbrouck Heights police how a man exposed himself to her and her two young children when another report came in from only a block away.
+A woman had told Hasbrouck Heights police how a man exposed himself to her and her two young children when another report came in from barely a block away.

 Officers arrested borough resident Todd Wagner, 56, moments later, said Capt.
 Joseph Rinke, the officer in charge of the department.